Pence Lab

 Meet the PI

-Dr. Isaac Pence is an Assistant Professor of Biomedical Engineering and Assistant Professor of Internal Medicine.
-The Pence lab develops and applies translational biophotonics technologies to address outstanding challenges in medicine and biology with an initial focus on cutaneous manifestations of systemic disease.
+Dr. Isaac Pence is an Assistant Professor of Biomedical Engineering, Internal Medicine, and The Charles and Jane Pak Center for Mineral Metabolism and Clinical Research.
+The Pence lab develops and applies translational biophotonics technologies to address outstanding challenges in medicine and biology with an initial focus on systemic kidney, cardiovascular, and gynecological disease.

 Contact Us